MaxTheMooshroom/MaxTheMooshroom.github.io/projects/unity.md

 # Unity

 Some Unity projects I'm working on include ecosystem simulation and procedural cave generation!<br>
-As of now (October 21st, 2019) there is no source code or any references to speak of.<br>
+As of now (October 21st, 2019) there is no public source code.<br>
+When [Splice](https://maxthemooshroom.github.io/projects/cpp/) is far enough in development to do so, these projects will likely be moved to work on that engine instead.

 ### Procedural Cave Generation
 The latest update I have for my progress is [here](https://youtu.be/hN5VbrwE3Ik)!